Unique fusion of art and science makes its London premiere

-Press release issued 23 October 2012
+Press release issued: 23 October 2012

 Visitors to Europe's largest multi-arts and conference venue will be invited to enter a virtual world and become an electrostatic force, where their energy controls the sounds and images in the room.
+This unique concept is known as Danceroom Spectroscopy (DS), created by Dr David Glowacki, a chemical physicist at the University of Bristol.

 The project is part video game, part science visualization, part art installation, and part social experiment.
 It transforms people into energy fields and lets them wander through a nano-quantum world which is recreated thanks to 3D imaging and quantum mechanics.